• Skip to primary navigation

 How to pickle eggs

-Begin making your old fashioned pickled eggs by adding the vinegar, water, sugar, salt, bay leaf, and garlic to a medium saucepan set over high heat.
+Begin making this easy classic pickled eggs recipe by adding the vinegar, water, sugar, salt, bay leaf, and garlic to a medium saucepan set over high heat.
 Bring your saucepan to a simmer and let cook for approximately ten minutes, or until the sugar and salt have dissolved.

 The brine should now be cooled so it doesn't overcook your boiled eggs, which turns the yolk into an unappetizing green color.
 Cooling the brine in the refrigerator is recommended.

-Once the brine has cooled, place your peeled hard-boiled eggs into a mason jar along with slices of raw onion.
+Once the brine has cooled, peel eggs and place them into a mason jar along with slices of raw onion.
 Then pour in the pickling brine to fill the glass jar completely.

 How to store them